mlswg/mls-protocol/draft-ietf-mls-protocol.md

 To remove the rightmost leaf: Remove the rightmost leaf node L and its parent node P.  If P was the root of the tree, P's left child is now the root of the tree.
-Otherwise, set the right child of P's parent to be the P's left child.
+Otherwise, set the right child of P's parent to be P's left child.

 ~~~~~
       Y                                    Y